Covid 19 Delta outbreak: Auckland holidaymakers warned to stay away from regions - NZ Herald

 Those from the City of Sails who can provide proof of being fully vaccinated are legally allowed to travel around the country after that date but many groups outside of the region have urged Aucklanders to reconsider.

-The Ōpōtiki District Council (ŌDC) is backing calls from iwi leaders to try block Aucklanders from travelling to the district.
+The Ōpōtiki District Council (ŌDC) is backing calls from iwi leaders to try to block Aucklanders from travelling to the district.

 "We are remote, most people are more than three hours from the nearest hospital, and we have a lot of vulnerable and elderly in our communities," Ōpōtiki councillor Louis Rapihana said.